 2016 Call for Presentation

-The online 2016 Call for Presentation submission form will be available by July 6, 2015.
+The online 2016 Call for Presentation submission form will be available July 2, 2015.
 Please revisit then to make your online submission by no later than November 2, 2015.

 NFDA is looking for thought-provoking, innovative, and practical 2016 Convention educational sessions that will focus on helping funeral businesses achieve higher levels of performance and service to families.
 Sessions will provide interactive opportunities for learning and include how-to content, best business practices, and diversity of perspective.